Skip to main content

 Complex Challenges Require an Interdisciplinary Approach

-Internationally recognized scenographer and artist Christian Friedländer, and Peter Albrechtsen, sound designer, will be translating parts of the research into sensory and spatial experiences, making the coastal landscapes of the future more tangible for visitors to the pavilion.
+Internationally recognized scenographer and artist Christian Friedländer and Peter Albrechtsen, sound designer, had been translating parts of the research into sensory and spatial experiences, making the coastal landscapes of the future more tangible for visitors to the pavilion.

 About the Danish Pavilion

-The project is carried out with support from, among others, Realdania, The Ministry of Culture and the Danish Art Foundation’s Architecture Committee.
+The project was carried out with support from, among others, Realdania, The Ministry of Culture and the Danish Art Foundation’s Architecture Committee.

-The Architecture Biennale opens in Venice on 20 May 2023 and can be seen until 26 November 2023.
+The Architecture Biennale opened in Venice on 20 May 2023 and could be seen until 26 November 2023.

 Curator